arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cheat-sheet/cheat-sheet.md

 - [Download the UNO R4 WiFi datasheet](/resources/datasheets/ABX00087-datasheet.pdf)

 ## Arduino IoT Cloud
-The Arduino UNO R4 WiFi is compatible with the [Arduino IoT Cloud](https://create.arduino.cc/iot/things), a cloud service that allows you to create IoT applications in just minutes.
+The UNO R4 WiFi is compatible with the [Arduino IoT Cloud](https://create.arduino.cc/iot/things), a cloud service that allows you to create IoT applications in just minutes.

 ***Visit the [Getting Started with Arduino IoT Cloud](/arduino-cloud/getting-started/iot-cloud-getting-started) guide for more information.***

 ## QWIIC Connector

-The Arduino UNO R4 WiFi features a QWIIC/STEMMA connector that you can use to connect modules, often allowing you to daisychain several modules and control all of them through the single connector.
+The UNO R4 WiFi features a QWIIC/STEMMA connector that you can use to connect modules, often allowing you to daisy chain several modules and control all of them through a single connector.

 QWIIC or STEMMA are both names for a type of connector developed by SparkFun and Adafruit respectively, that bundles the I2C pins of a development board and breakout modules.
 What this means is that if you have a development board (such as for example the Arduino UNO R4 WiFi) and a breakout module, and both have a QWIIC or STEMMA connector, you can hook them up together and with absolutely minimal wiring you can quickly create multi-faceted projects.

 If your breakout board features more than one of these connector, which many do, you can use the second one to daisychain *another* QWIIC module to add another interactive node to your project.

-The Arduino UNO R4 WiFi features two I2C buses, and the QWIIC connector is connected to the secondary one.
-What this means is that if you are using the [Wire](https://reference.arduino.cc/reference/en/language/functions/communication/wire/) library, you use the `Wire1` object rather than the `Wire` object, like this:
+The UNO R4 WiFi features two I2C buses, and the QWIIC connector is connected to the secondary one.
+What this means is that if you are using the [Wire](https://reference.arduino.cc/reference/en/language/functions/communication/wire/) library, you will need to use the `Wire1` object rather than the `Wire` object, like the following example:

 ```arduino
 #include <Wire.h>